by Pastor Jim Feeney, Ph.D.

 • 1 Samuel 16:13 So Samuel took the horn of oil and anointed him in the presence of his brothers, and from that day on the Spirit of the Lord came upon David in power.

-•• Think of how this Holy Spirit anointing affected our Savior Jesus Christ on earth.
+- •• Think of how this Holy Spirit anointing affected our Savior Jesus Christ on earth.
 In John 1:32-33, as in the other three Gospels, we see Jesus at age 30 being “anointed” [ see Acts 10:38] by the Holy Spirit.
-Only subsequent to that anointing did Jesus perform the “first of his miraculous signs” (John 2:11).
+Only after that anointing did Jesus perform the “first of his miraculous signs” (John 2:11).

 •• Like the prophet Elisha (2 Kings 2:9), Jesus’ Bride-Church needs to be crying out to God for a “double portion” of His Spirit.
 Lord, give us more “oil”, please!
 A double portion!